tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 For this review, ask students which methods they tried, both in terms of sampling strategies, as well as different algorithms.
 Which ones worked the best?
 Which didn't work so well?
 Which results were surprising?

-After surveying the class, open the solved notebook and walk through our solution.
-Stress that this is only one (most likely non-optimal) way of solving the problem.
+After surveying the class, open the solved notebook and walk through the solution.
+Stress that this is only one way (most likely non-optimal) of solving the problem.

 * We found the SMOTEENN sampling method to generate the best classification metrics when restricting the model to logistic regression.
 Note, however, that oversampling also produced high precision and recall scores for both classes, indicating that fraudulent and non-fraudulent transactions are relatively easily separable using these features.